Engin-Boot/capture-behavior-of-a-visit-counter-ajay300898/needs-director.md

         there information uploaded and the system able to distinguish between different kinds of people enter the hospital and notes down the day of entry.
-  When The system is asked to generate the report of patient visits
+  When The system generates the report of patient visits
        during working days and holidays
   Then the software shows number of patients visited on working days
        and holidays in a pie chart and provides facility to check